North Korea fires 2 suspected missiles in 6th launch in 2022

 The renewed pressure comes as the pandemic further shakes the North’s economy, which was already battered by crippling U.S.-led sanctions over its nuclear weapons program and decades of mismanagement by its own government.

-Kim’s high-stakes summitry with former President Donald Trump derailed in 2019 due to disagreements over sanctions relief and denuclearization.
+Kim’s high-stakes summitry with then-President Donald Trump derailed in 2019 after the Americans rejected North Korea’s demands for major sanctions relief in exchange for a partial surrender of its nuclear capabilities.

 Some experts say North Korea could dramatically escalate weapons demonstrations after the Winter Olympics, which begin Feb.
 4 in China, the North’s main ally and economic lifeline.